- Always look for fresh-looking, firm apples with good color.

 (About 4 Servings)

 Core 4 all-purpose or cooking apples.
-Cut out center to leave a ½-inch shell.
+Cut out the center to leave a ½-inch shell.
 Chop ½ cup apple from the center and reserve.
-Cut a strip of peel ½ inch wide around the top of apple.
-In medium bowl mix ¾ cup granola cereal, reserved ½ cup chopped apple and 2 tablespoons brown sugar.
+Cut a strip of peel ½ inch wide around the top of the apple.
+In medium bowl mix ¾ cup granola cereal, reserved ½ cup chopped apple, and 2 tablespoons brown sugar.
 Fill scooped-out apples.
-Place in shallow baking dish; add ¼ inch water to bottom.
+Place in shallow baking dish; add ¼ inch water to the bottom.
 Cover and bake at 350 °F for 45 minutes or until apples are tender.
 Serve with sour cream, if desired.

 (Makes 1 quart)

 Place 6 peeled and quartered apples and ¼ cup water in a 2-quart microwave-safe baking dish.
 Cover and cook on high power 6 to 8 minutes or until tender.
-In a food processor, combine cooked apples, ⅓ cup sugar and ¼ teaspoon cinnamon.
+In a food processor, combine cooked apples, ⅓ cup sugar, and ¼ teaspoon cinnamon.
 Process until smooth.
 If chunky applesauce is preferred, mash with a fork, rather than using the food processor.

 For information on preserving apples, request HGIC 3120, Preserving Apples.

 United Fresh Fruit and Vegetable Association.
 The Fresh Approach to Apples.